PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 For now :

-- Series for your posts now supported, see the deployed demo!
+- I know it's a frequently asked feature request in the original repository, so : series for your posts is now supported, see the deployed demo!

 Example of including this new feature :